cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - s, secret value to be shared, a Scalar
+  - coefficients, an array of size MIN_PARTICIPANTS - 1 with randomly generated
+    scalars
   - MAX_PARTICIPANTS, the number of shares to generate, an integer less than 2^16
   - MIN_PARTICIPANTS, the threshold of the secret sharing scheme, an integer greater than 0